hotwax/oms-documentation/shopify/how-does-hotwax-commerce-ensure-accurate-inventory-is-synchronized-to-shopify/inventorysynchronizationgiftcards.md

 ## Syncing Inventory from HotWax Commerce To Shopify

-HotWax Commerce synchronizes the inventory of gift cards as regular products using both webhooks and the `Upload recent inventory change` job.
+HotWax Commerce synchronizes the inventory of physical as well as digital gift cards just like regular products using both webhooks and the `Upload recent inventory change` job.
 This process remains straightforward for gift cards, just as it does for other products.

 Learn more about [inventory synchronization](how-does-hotwax-commerce-ensure-accurate-inventory-is-synchronized-to-shopify/inventory-synchronization.md)